square/bazel_maven_repository/README.md

 One can provide a `BUILD.bazel file snippet` that will be substituted for the auto-generated target implied by a maven artifact.
 This is very useful for providing an annotation-processor-exporting alternative target.
-The substitution is naive, so the string needs to be appropriate and any rules need to be correct, contain the right dependencies, etc.
+The substitution is naive, so the string needs to be appropriate and any rules need to be correct, contain the right dependencies, etc.  To aid that it's also possible to (on a per-package basis) substitute dependencies on a given fully-qualified bazel target for another.

 A simple use-case would be to substitute a target name (e.g. "mockito-core" -> "mockito") for